Scholarship & Grant Assistance

-Over 140 Notre Dame clubs offer scholarships from their respective geographic areas.
+There are approximately 150 Notre Dame clubs that offer scholarships from their respective geographic areas.
 All applicants for financial aid are considered for club scholarships.
 Students will be advised by participating clubs if any additional steps (e.g., interview, essay) might be required by the local club.
 Similar to Notre Dame scholarships, club scholarships are given on the basis of demonstrated financial need.

 Federal Pell Grant

 The Federal Pell Grant is a need-based grant offered to eligible undergraduate students.
 Pell Grants for the 2019-2020 academic year range from $623 to $6,195.

 Federal SEO Grants assist students demonstrating exceptional financial need in accordance with guidelines and funding allocations established by the Department of Education and the Office of Financial Aid.
 Federal SEO Grants range from $100 to $4,000 annually.

 State-Sponsored Scholarships and Grants

 Residents from states including Indiana and Vermont may be eligible for scholarship/grant assistance from their home state scholarship/grant programs for attendance at Notre Dame.
 Students may obtain information and application procedures directly from their state scholarship agency.